Hinduism in the United States: History

-Early influence on American thinkers
+Early influences

+In 1721, Cotton Mather, a missionary clergy in New England, published India Christiana, drawing parallels between the "heathens" of India and Native Americans.
+In 1784, Hannah Adams published An Alphabetical Compendium, which utilised British sources to categorise "Hindoo" beliefs.
+In 1799, British Unitarian clergyman, Joseph Priestley published A Comparison of the Institutions of Moses With Those of the Hindoos and Other Ancient Nations, in which he claimed the Old Testament to be superior to the Hindu scriptures.
+John Adams, a Founding Father interested in ancient Hindu texts, challenged Priestley's comparison owing to a lack of translated Hindu texts.
+In 1813, Adams wrote to Thomas Jefferson, that he was impressed by the Hindu concept of the Eternal God, "God is one, creator of all, Universal Sphere, without beginning, without End."
+Jefferson also showed interest in Indian literature, such as Sakuntala.

+Transcendentalism and theosophy

-In the 19th century, Americans engaged with Hinduism through literary, philosophical, and missionary encounters.
-Transcendentalist philosopher Ralph Waldo Emerson got interested in Hindu philosophy through Vedic texts such as Isha Upanishad and works by Raja Ram Mohan Roy, founder of the Brahmo Samaj, which inspired rethinking on the concepts of self, God, and the cosmos.
-Roy translated Hindu scriptures which challenged missionary reports of Hinduism as an idolatrous tradition and shaped early Unitarian views of Hinduism as a legitimate and evolving religious tradition.
+During the 1820s, the Bengali reformer Raja Ram Mohan Roy translated Hindu scriptures which challenged missionary reports of Hinduism as an idolatrous tradition and influenced Unitarians by presenting a monotheistic interpretation of the Vedas.
+This work interested Transcendentalist philosophers such as Ralph Waldo Emerson and Henry David Thoreau to integrate concepts from the Bhagavad Gita and the Upanishads into their philosophies.
 Although initially sceptical, Emerson later regarded Vedantic non-dualism as deeply resonant with his belief in an inner, divine essence, and he encoded these views in essays like The Over-Soul and poems such as "Brahma."

-Henry David Thoreau was another American transcendentalist and an Emerson protégé, who had keen interest in Hindu sacred texts.
 In his 1854 book, Walden, Thoreau detailed his spiritual retreat at the Walden Pond, Massachusetts, where he read the Bhagavad Gita daily and did yoga.
 He also called himself as "yogi" and noted that his simple living was inspired by the Gita.
+Around 1857, Emerson, noted that Gita's message was an allegory for the inner battle between good and evil in the human soul.
+Many scholars have since recognized Bhagavad Gita as a central text in Hinduism that synthesizes various strands of Hindu religious thought, including the Vedic concept of dharma (duty, rightful action); samkhya-based yoga and jnana (knowledge); and bhakti (devotion).

-However, early engagement between American thinkers and Hindu ideas in the 19th century was shaped by Orientalism, often reducing the religion to mystical abstraction or primitive superstition.
+However, early engagement between American thinkers and Hindu ideas in the 19th century was also shaped by Orientalism, often reducing the Hindu religion to mystical abstraction or primitive superstition.
 In 1875, Helena Blavatsky and Henry Steel Olcott established the Theosophical Society which popularised Hindu ideas among American audiences through constructing a universalist spiritual system centred on karma, reincarnation, and divine wisdom.
 In 1879, Blavatsky visited India and met with Dayanand Saraswati, founder of the Arya Samaj.
 Saraswati opposed both Christian evangelism and popular Hindu ritualism.
 While Blavatsky had hoped to enlist Saraswati in the Theosophical movement, Saraswati rejected the Society's reinterpretations of the Vedas.